by Emily Newton

 Another critical innovation in grid technology may help make transformers even more efficient.
 Solid-state transformers (SSTs) are AC-to-AC converters that can effectively replace conventional models, like line frequency, in AC electricity distribution.

 Advantages of SSTs over traditional converters include their small volume, light weight and higher power density.
-Some writers believe the technology could be especially useful in emerging microgrids, where they could act as a kind of router for local operations.
-They could serve as a bridge between a DC microgrid and the external AC grid in some cases
+Some writers believe the technology could be especially useful in emerging microgrids, where they could act as a kind of energy router for local operations.
+They could serve as a bridge between a DC microgrid and the external AC grid in some cases.

 Like conventional transformers, SSTs can be outfitted with a range of networked sensors that track transformer performance and health as well as important grid information.
 Data from these sensors can help grid operators manage supply and demand more effectively, helping streamline grid operations.